nicolinc/iommufd/Documentation/userspace-api/iommufd.rst

   used to allocate a vEVENTQ.
 Each vIOMMU can support multiple types of vEVENTS, but is confined to one vEVENTQ per vEVENTQ type.

+- IOMMUFD_OBJ_VQUEUE, representing a hardware accelerated virtual queue, as a subset of IOMMU's virtualization features, for the IOMMU HW to directly read or write the virtual queue memory owned by a guest OS.
+This HW-acceleration allows VM to work with the IOMMU HW directly without a VM Exit, i.e. reducing overhead from the hypercalls.
+Along with this vQUEUE object, iommufd provides user space an mmap interface for VMM to mmap a physical MMIO region from the host physical address space to the guest physical address space, allowing the guest OS to control the allocated vQUEUE HW.
+Thus, when allocating a vQUEUE, the VMM must request a pair of VMA info (vm_pgoff/size) for an mmap syscall.
+  The length argument of an mmap syscall can be smaller than the given size for a partial mmap, but the addr argument of the mmap syscall should never offset from the returned vm_pgoff, which implies that an mmap will always start from the beginning of the physical MMIO region.

 All user-visible objects are destroyed via the IOMMU_DESTROY uAPI.

 The diagrams below show relationships between user-visible objects and kernel